 Assessment: three 2000-word (2k) essays on set topics, and one 4000-word (4k) essay on a topic of the student's choice.
-One 2k essay choice (at least) should be in one of the four core areas mentioned above.
+For students who attend one or more of the courses in the four core areas mentioned before, at least one 2k essay should be in those areas.
 The three 2k essays must be in three distinct areas of linguistics.
 The 4k essay may either, but need not, be in the area of one of the 2k essays; or it may, but need not, serve as groundwork in the area of the dissertation.